mahtin/es100-wwvb/README.md

 This can be changed via command line arguments.
 I2C bus 1 is on GP6 and GP7 (physical pins 9 & 10)

+See the Pico section below for more information

 ### Wiring on any host with an Microchip MCP2221 USB to I2C/GPIO board
 _(THIS IS WORK IN PROGRESS - IT ALL WORKS ONCE THIS STATEMENT IS REMOVED)_

 This is based on the [Adafruit MCP2221A breakout board](https://www.adafruit.com/product/4471).

 ![](https://github.com/mahtin/es100-wwvb/raw/main/images/adafruit-mcp2221a-board.jpg)

-It's recommended that IRQ goes to GP1 and EN goes to GP0.
+It's recommended that IRQ goes to G1 and EN goes to G0.
 Here's a breakout board with the MCP2221A and the ES100.

 ![](https://github.com/mahtin/es100-wwvb/raw/main/images/breakout-board-with-mcp2221-and-es100.jpg)

 ## Radio Station WWVB